About Me

 click on graphic to enlarge

-Long time readers of RTE will remember the following graphic that I presented in previous posts over the years.
+Long time readers of RTE will remember the figures from the following graphic that I presented in previous posts over the years.
 The compensation gap has been somewhat reduced for the private sector versus federal government civilian workers as indicated above.
 The compensation gap for the almost 20 million state & local government workers has been reduced also – it was 42% on average in 2016 substantially lower than the 76% shown on the graphic below.

 click on graphic to enlarge